sahupr/CS5001-Senior_Design/README.md

 </ul>

 <h3> Project </h3>
 <p>This project is a collaboration between the Innovative Clinical Data Capture and Use Lab at UCCOM and the Department of Internal Medicine's Residency Program.
-This is a custom, interactive dashboard using Python, Flask, D3, and SQLite (feel free to replace the technical specs with whatever sounds best for you).
+This is a custom, interactive dashboard using Python, Flask, D3, and SQLite.
 This project also includes a data pipeline to facilitate monthly updates to the data pipeline and to run a regression model that identifies an "expected score" for each resident so that they can be assessed accurately and compared to other residents.</p>